Online Slip Detection and Friction Coefficient Estimation for Autonomous Racing: Experimental Evaluation

-We collected 20 ROS2 bags with the onboard data and the corresponding third-person videos of the vehicle movement.
-Next, we manually labeled the videos to identify the time of each slip.
-This allowed us to properly evaluate both the accuracy and delay of our slip detection module.
-First, the videos were synced to the bags based on the instant the steering angle control stick was released, as it is clearly visible in both the recorded videos and the bag data.
-Then, the slips were labeled based on when the car visibly began to slide laterally.
-This time has a downside of potentially being later than the actual slip time, but this labeling procedure allows for consistency.
+\looseness=-1 \paragraph*{Data Labeling} For each track, ROS2 bags were recorded together with synchronized third-person video.
+Slip events were manually labeled by aligning the video and bags using the steering-release timestamp and marking the first visible lateral deviation of the vehicle.
+Although this visual criterion may slightly lag the true physical onset of slip, it provides a consistent and repeatable labeling procedure.

-\subsubsection{Threshold Cross-validation}
+\paragraph*{Threshold Cross-validation}

-To avoid overfitting to specific runs in our evaluation, we perform \textit{K-fold cross-validation} for the detection thresholds $\delta_{lin}$ and $\delta_{ang}$.
-We used $K=5$ folds, each consisting of 4 randomly selected bags.
-In each fold, 16 training bags are used to set the threshold (where the thresholds are two standard deviations above the means of our heuristics $|v_{}-\hat{v}_{x}|$ and $|\omega_\psi - \hat{\omega}_\psi|$).
-Then, the remaining 4 test bags were used for evaluation.
-This was repeated for all 5 folds, ensuring that every bag was used as a testing bag once.
-This testing data was then used for evaluating slip detection accuracy, delay, and friction estimation accuracy.
+To avoid overfitting to specific runs in our evaluation, we perform \textit{K-fold cross-validation} for the detection thresholds $\delta_{lin}$ and $\delta_{ang}$ using the recorded dataset across all tracks, which consists of 56 valid bags.
+We used $K=5$ folds.
+Cross-validation was performed independently on each track to ensure that the detection thresholds were not biased toward specific runs or surface configurations.

+In each fold, the training bags were used to set the thresholds; specifically, we used 12 training and 4 testing bags per fold for the 16-bag track, and 16 training and 4 testing bags per fold for the 20-bag tracks.
+Thresholds were set as two standard deviations above the means of our heuristics $|v_x - \hat{v}_x|$ and $|\omega_\psi - \hat{\omega}_\psi|$.
+This process ensured that every bag was used exactly once for testing and 4 times for training within its respective track.
+The testing data from all folds were then used to evaluate slip detection accuracy, detection delay, and friction estimation accuracy across all tracks and surface conditions.